DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 ' Check if machine name matches any category For Each category In machineCategories.Keys
                     If InStr(1, machineName, machineCategories(category), vbTextCompare) > 0 Then
+                        ' Validate time and add to the collection On Error Resume Next
-                        ' Convert time to Excel time if valid If IsDate("00:" & timeValue) Then
+                        If IsDate("00:" & timeValue) Then
                             machineTimes(category).Add CDate("00:" & timeValue)
                         End If
+                        On Error GoTo 0
                         Exit For
                     End If
                 Next category